mi6crazyheart/youtube-extract/README.md

 # youtube-extract

 This is a simple wrapper class which will help you to find out youtube video meta info from youtube video URL.
 Internally it uses youtube's YouTube Data API.
+It requires Google API key to connect with youtube server & extract data.
+For more info Ref- https://developers.google.com/youtube/v3/getting-started#before-you-start

 ### Meta info supported
 - video thumbnails